 The service is free for all consumers and platforms.
 We don’t ask platforms to pay to play or anything like that, so what you see is impartial and independent.
-At the moment we don’t actually make any money :O, but eventually we expect to gain a large enough following to be attractive to advertisers and sponsorships.
+At the moment we don’t actually make any money, but eventually, we expect to gain a large enough following to be attractive to advertisers and sponsorships.
 Don’t worry, they will always be clearly signposted as such, so there’s no confusion about why they’re there.

 The charges levied by different platforms can vary greatly, and our calculator helps unravel these costs.
 Typically, a platform will charge you an annual fee, and dealing fees if you choose to buy and sell stocks and shares.
 Occasionally, some charge a set-up fee.
 And most will have exit fees if you want to cash in or move your investments elsewhere.
 These fees could be a flat £ fee, or a percentage of your investment value, the former being preferable if you have a large amount to invest.